Global Accessibility Awareness Day 2020

 Written by Omar Taleb

 Since its inception in 2009, the third Thursday of May has been celebrated as Global Accessibility Awareness Day, which advocates for digital inclusion and promotes accessibility.
 With approximately one billion people living with an impairment, the tech sector can no longer afford to discount the needs of those with disabilities.

-At the Legal Innovation Zone, the concept of design thinking is regularly discussed; design thinking provides a solutions-based approach to problems, and for our startups, it begins with understanding the user.
-The core of design thinking is the people behind the product or service, and the people using them, and so this human-centric approach to idea generation makes it a natural starting point for advocates of digital accessibility.
+At the Legal Innovation Zone, the concept of design thinking is regularly discussed.
+Design thinking provides a solutions-based approach to problems, and for our startups, it begins with understanding the user.
+The core of design thinking is the people behind the product or service, and the people using them; this human-centric approach to idea generation makes it a natural starting point for advocates of digital accessibility.

-MinuteBox is one startup here at the LIZ that really incorporated accessibility when conceptualizing their service, which acts as a cloud-based corporate management tool that digitizes minute books for law firms.
+MinuteBox is one startup here at the LIZ that really incorporated accessibility while conceptualizing their service, which acts as a cloud-based corporate management tool that digitizes minute books for law firms.

-Addressing visual impairments, light and dark modes are supported, which works to the benefit of legal professionals who spend a significant portion of the day working on a screen.
-Font sizes can also be adjusted for those that are hard of seeing.
-The company has also ensured that its code can be understood by assistive devices, such as screen readers.
+Addressing visual impairments – light and dark modes are supported, which works to the benefit of legal professionals who spend a significant portion of the day working on a screen.
+Font sizes can also be adjusted for those who are hard of seeing, and the company has ensured that its code can be understood by assistive devices, such as screen readers.